 - Internship, applied project or job shadow opportunity

-How do I apply for an internship?
+How do I apply for an opportunity?

-Getting Credit for Your Internship
+Getting Credit for Your Work-Based Learning Opportunity

-Each program has different requirements for registering for academic credit, so it is vital to connect with your faculty advisor well in advance to understand these procedures.
+Each academic program has different requirements for registering for academic credit, so it is vital to connect with your faculty well in advance to understand these procedures.
 Failure to do so could result in missed deadlines and opportunities.
 Be sure to discuss:

 - How many on-site hours are required